 - Community Property: If you live in a “Community Property” state, each spouse independently owns 50% of an asset and can do with it whatever they please.
 This does NOT necessarily transfer to the spouse as does JTWROS.
 You can list the heir to whoever you please.
-The states that use Community Property instead of JTWROS or Tenants by Entirety are: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-If you live in these states, you will have to plan differently for distributing your property and assets than you would if you lived in a non-Community Property state.
-Seek estate council from an estate planner to effectively protect and direct your assets to your wishes.
+The states that use Community Property instead of JTWROS or Tenants by Entirety are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+If you live in these states, you will have to plan differently for distributing your property and assets.
+Seek estate counsel from an estate planner to effectively protect and direct your assets to your wishes.

 Titles by Contract

 Interestingly, only you can have access to your individual accounts even if you are married.
 These types of accounts are not passed by “Law” as joint accounts are, but are passed by contract; which asks who is the listed beneficiary on the account.
 Passing by contract avoids probate and always supersedes the will.
-This is why it is crucial to not only update your will with major life changes, but to review your beneficiaries as well.
+It is crucial to not only update your will with major life changes but to review your beneficiaries as well.

-If an ex-spouse is listed as the beneficiary of your IRA, your IRA will pass to your ex-spouse even if the updated will directs your IRA to your children.
+If an ex-spouse is listed as the beneficiary of your IRA, your IRA will pass to your ex-spouse.
+Regardless if the updated will directs your IRA to your children.
 There is no way for the court to interject in this mistake because it never goes to Probate Court.

 Retirement accounts such as IRA’s and 401(k)’s use beneficiaries.
-For bank accounts and brokerage accounts, you will need to add a Transfer on Death (TOD) to your account, which will be the individual or charity that the account will transfer to.
+For bank accounts, you will need to add a Transfer on Death (TOD) to your account.
+A TOD will be the individual or charity that the account will transfer to.
 Titles by contract are used for financial accounts.
 For real assets, such as homes, cars, and property, these assets must be listed in the will or stated in a trust.

 Here is an infographic that demonstrates assets passing through and around the probate process:

 A trust is a vehicle that a person (grantor) makes to be held in trust by the trustee, for the benefit of the beneficiary.
-A trust is a useful arrangement that allows the grantor and the trust to avoid probate, and to allow the grantor to control the trust beyond the grave through the provisions they have in the trust itself.
+A trust is a useful arrangement that allows the grantor and the trust to avoid probate.
+It also allows the grantor to control the trust beyond the grave.

 Trusts were once extremely necessary for anyone that had over $1 million in total assets.
 In 2002, your estate would be taxed at 50% of any amount over $1 million!
-Families leveraged trusts to move money out of their estate and help protect their assets for the benefit of their beneficiaries.
+Families leverage trusts to move money out of their estate and help protect their assets for their beneficiaries.

 This is no longer the case, as the current credit has been raised to $11 million.
 Thus, protecting most people from having to pay any “Death Tax”.
 Trusts are still popular and useful because they are taxed as their own entity.
-They are shielded from the estate’s creditors, and can distribute money periodically to its heirs instead of a lump sum payout through the will.
+They are shielded from the estate’s creditors.
+Also, they can distribute money periodically to its heirs instead of a lump sum payout through the will.

 The trust can allow for contingencies such as divorces and deaths that could occur in the future.
-For example, if a mother was concerned that her children may spend their inheritance if she were to die, she could establish a trust that would that only distributed 10% of its assets to the heirs each year.
-This trust declaration would still benefit her children, but would make sure that they would not spend it immediately as they could if it were passed as a single payment as a will would do.
+For example, if a mother was concerned that her children may spend their inheritance if she were to die, she could establish a trust that would that only distribute 10% of its assets to the heirs each year.
+This trust declaration would still benefit her children.
+However, it would make sure that they would not spend it immediately.

-This is called “Controlling the Estate Beyond the Grave.”
-It’s just one example of the various tools a trust can have for a person to always make sure their money is going to the groups and loved ones they intended to give to.
+This is “Controlling the Estate Beyond the Grave”.
+It’s just one example of the various tools a trust can have for a person to always make sure their money is going where they intended it to go.

 The trust also protects one’s assets from the claims of creditors.
 A probate court by law awards the estate’s creditors first and then distributes what is left to the heirs.
-A trust protects the assets from creditors and distributes immediately to your heirs or listed charities as the trust stipulates.
+A trust protects the assets from creditors.
+It also distributes them immediately to your heirs or listed charities as the trust stipulates.
 If a trust seems like a good tool for your specific estate plan, a lawyer or estate planner can help you build a trust as the cornerstone of your estate plan.